It’s green, it’s legal, and it can ease your pain.

-The downside is that FDA guidelines require CBD oil to be treated as a food supplement.
+The downside is that FDA guidelines require CBD oil to be treated as a food product.
 Therefore, all CBD oil products come with a nutrition label and a suggested serving size.

 CBD oil bottles come by the milliliter, and most bottles state that 10 drops are equal to one serving size.
 They also provide you with an amount in milligrams to give you an idea of how much you are taking.
 It’s a good start, but you still have no idea how much you need.

 So if you’re wondering, how much CBD oil should I take?
-Well, there are many variables to consider when figuring out the right dosage.
+Well, there are many variables to consider when figuring out the right amount.

-Here are 8 things you need to know about CBD oil dosage:
+Here are 8 things you need to know about CBD oil servings:

 1. It Depends on Your Body Weight